 Use Inclusive Meeting Playbook to make people feel included

-🧠 Core Objective: make people feel part of their meetings.
+🧠 What’s the goal?
+Make people feel part of their meetings.

 💡 Tip: decide who to share your final version of your inclusive playbook with using Communication Matrix.